|

 14.00 TIRES AND WHEELS AND BRAKES

-Note: Width may be upgraded to a maximum of 6”, if
+Note: Width may be upgraded to a maximum of 6 inches, if the correct wheel

 14.02 All 4 wheels and tires must be same size.